IP Camera Settings for Low Light

 The problem with this technique is that you require very fast frame rates and consequently short shutter times for this to work.
 This reduces the low light sensitivity of the camera.
 It is best to turn off WDR in low-light situations.

 There’s one camera that we know of that uses a different technology to allow viewing high contrast images.
 The Sony EM600 and VM600 family of cameras provide an additional feature called “Visibility enhancer” technology.
 This adjusts the brightness and contrast of the image on a pixel by pixel basis and allows you to see everything in the view.
 This is not quite as good as the frame averaging technique (which Sony calls “View-Dr) technology), but it’s an excellent alternative when you have to use the camera in both daytime and low light nighttime applications.

 Compression: The type of compression can determine the video quality at night.
 H.264 doesn’t perform when there is a lot of amplifier noise, and it uses much more bandwidth.
 It’s best to switch to MJPG compression.

 Higher performance IP cameras can be used to view nighttime areas.
 You can select the camera and then adjust the settings for the best performance.
-Unfortunately the same settings don’t work in every application.
+Unfortunately, the same settings don’t work in every application.
 You may have to experiment to get the best results for your specific environment.

-If you need help selecting the right IP camera system, or in adjusting the settings, contact us.
+If you need help selecting the right IP camera system, or in adjusting the settings, please contact us.
 We have a lot of experience with IP camera systems.
 We can be reached at 1-800-431-1658 in the USA, or 914-944-3425 (everywhere else), or use our contact form.